Explore Tribeca TV & movie locations!

 If you need to shop for toiletries in the city, why not do it at a famous pharmacy?
 Visit the Duane Reade store where Miranda and Carrie shop for a Halloween costume in Sex and the City: The Movie.
 Although Duane Reade is your typical pharmacy, a major scene takes place here when Carrie spots an issue of Vogue where she posed in designer wedding gowns in preparation for her own wedding, which sadly never came to pass.
 This was also the very first Duane Reade drugstore, opened in 1960.

-The Tour will also take you right to the real working firehouse, Hook and Ladder 8, which was used in the filming of Ghostbusters and served as "Spook Central," the Ghostbusters' headquarters.
+The NYC TV & Movie Tour will take you right to the real working firehouse, Hook and Ladder 8, which was used in the filming of Ghostbusters and served as "Spook Central," the Ghostbusters' headquarters.
 The firehouse is very proud to be featured in the film and has painted the Ghostbusters logo on the street in front.
 You'll also recognize Hook and Ladder 8 from the film Hitch.

 A trip to this trendy neighborhood is not to be missed on your next NYC visit.
 Join us aboard the New York TV & Movie Tour to see this hip neighborhood as it appeared on the big and small screens!